hmcclinton/Froggervideogame/Revision8AcradeGame/README.md

 ###Changes###
-Took out trophy variable
+Took out trophy constructor

-Added Rock and Star at different scores to run over in game Fixed collison detection and now can always collide with Rock and Star Fixed code so rock code relates to rock and star code relates to star
+Added Rock and Star at different scores for catgirl to collide with and remove from board

+Fixed collison detection and now can always collide with Rock and Star

+Fixed code so rock code relates to rock and star code relates to star